Isovariant homotopy theory and fixed point invariants: Homotopy extension and lifting for isovariant spaces

+if and only if there is an isovariant lift in the following diagram for all $n$ and for all chains of subgroups $\mathbf{H}$:

-Using the adjunction of the pushout-product with the pullback-hom, such an extension corresponds to a lift in the following diagram of spaces, or equivalently the condition that $\imap(b^\mathbf{H}, X)$ is a Serre fibration in $\topp$, since $s_{n-1}\Box i_0$ are the generating acyclic cofibrations of $\topp$.
+Using the adjunction of the pushout-product with the pullback-hom (Lemma \ref{lemma:popr-adj-pbhom} with $\mathcal{C}=\topp$ and $\sD=\mathcal{E}=\itop$), such an extension corresponds to a lift in the following diagram of spaces, or equivalently the condition that $\imap(b^\mathbf{H}, X)$ is a Serre fibration in $\topp$, since $s_{n-1}\Box i_0$ are the generating acyclic cofibrations of $\topp$.

 We will show that if $X$ is a smooth $G$-manifold, such a lift exists.
 We need to set up some notation for the proof.
 For $0<\epsilon<1$, let $\Delta^n_{\epsilon}$ be $\{(t_0, \dots, t_n): \sum t_i =1, 1-\epsilon \leq t_0 \leq 1\}$, as pictured in Figure \ref{epsimplicesA}.
 The corresponding equivariant simplex $\Delta^{\mathbf{H}}_\epsilon$ is the appropriate quotient of $G \times \Delta^n_\epsilon$.
 This truncated simplex contains the 0th vertex, which is fixed by $H_n$ in a fundamental domain of the equivariant simplex.